CyclistsHub is supported by its readers. We may receive a commission if you buy products using our links (learn more).

 - My E-Training is an app similar to Tacx Training.
 It’s only compatible with Elite trainers and is great for structured training plans, riding real courses, and analyzing your rides afterward.

 - BKOOL is a decent app when it works, but many users report connectivity and accuracy issues.
 Additionally, the graphics and video quality are poor.
 The app is available on Android, iOS, Windows, and macOS.
-You can learn more in my BKOOL review.
+You can learn more about it in my BKOOL review.

 How Did I Choose the Best Indoor Cycling Apps?